10 real women on what it’s like to work full-time and be a mom

 Women are inspiring.
-They hold high-powered positions across different industries; they start their > own businesses; they raise families. > > In fact, about 70 percent of American women with children are in the workforce.
+Between having children and handling work, we still manage to hold high-powered positions across different industries; we start our own businesses; we raise families.

+In fact, about 70 percent of American women with children are in the workforce.

 But with only 24 hours in the day, how do we do it all?
 We spoke to 10 real women who work full-time, raise children, maintain their homes and still find room for personal time and growth.
 Here’s what they said.

 It’s Just Hard

 “Working full-time while raising kids is just plain hard.
 I don’t really know what to say when people ask, ‘How do you do it all?’
 Maybe the best answer is ‘I don’t.’
 So maybe rather than asking that, the question should be, ‘How do you make it work?’
 I give myself permission to have a sink full of dirty dishes, have the child at daycare that always has super crazy hair, and be OK with a walk down the street as my exercise that day.
 The best advice I can come up with is: Be flexible, lower your expectations, laugh at yourself, be present and try to enjoy the little moments.”

 -Krystal, Community Outreach Manager for A Secure Life and mother of one boy

 “I work because I love it and want to use my abilities.
 Kudos to every mom out there.
 None of us are doing it perfectly, but every mom I know is doing her best.
 The most important thing we can do is not judge each other and give each other – and ourselves – grace.”

 -Amanda Ponzar, CMO at Community Health Charities and mom to two boys